 Recognize too that the flow through the filter can be determined by the compressed air demand of the application, not necessarily the compressor size.

-A 25 HP compressor can theoretically produce 100 CFM of flow at about 90 PSI, so with a 25 HP compressor it would be logical to think that you would need a filter with a capacity of 100 CFM to handle all of the air from that compressor.
+A 25 HP compressor can theoretically produce 100 CFM of flow at about 90 PSI, so with a 25 HP compressor, it would be logical to think that you would need a filter with a capacity of 100 CFM to handle all of the air from that compressor.

-But, what if you have a 200 gallon reservoir, and the downstream demand is for 150 CFM when a specific piece of equipment starts?
+But, what if you have a 200-gallon reservoir, and the downstream demand is for 150 CFM when a specific piece of equipment starts?
 The 25 HP compressor can produce 100 CFM at 90 PSI, the filter is sized for 100 CFM, yet if the receiver is big enough and the downstream air demand high enough, the flow of air to that application from the receiver might exceed the capacity of the filter for a short time.

-It is important then to have a pretty good idea what the maximum plant CFM needs could possibly be if all demand was on stream through one compressed air filter at one time to have enough filter capacity at the receiver for that total demand if that should occur.
+It is important then to have a pretty good idea of what the maximum plant CFM needs could possibly be if all demand was on stream through one compressed air filter at one time to have enough filter capacity at the receiver for that total demand if that should occur.

 Point Of Use Filters

-As the compressed air plumbing reaches the compressed-air-consuming locations downstream from the compressor, you will want to know what each application will consume in compressed air when it is running at capacity and install the appropriately sized compressed air filter for each application just before it.
+As the compressed air plumbing reaches the compressed-air-consuming locations downstream from the compressor, you will want to know what each application will consume in compressed air when it is running at capacity and install them appropriately sized compressed air filter for each application just before it.

-There is more information about determining the consumption of air in your plant to help size the appropriate air filters, or to on air cylinder consumption on the pages of this site.
+There is more information about determining the consumption of air in your plant to help size the appropriate air filters, or to on-air cylinder consumption on the pages of this site.

 Filter Flow Rating

 One of the frustrating things about compressed air filters is that it is virtually impossible to tell from the outside what the flow rating of that filter is.
-You cannot be expected to know just by looking at the air filter installed in an air line, or off the store shelf.
+You cannot be expected to know just by looking at the air filter installed in an airline, or off the store shelf.

-If it is a filter that contains a general purpose element, and the NPT port size is the same inch size of the air line, usually you will be OK with using that filter in a typical air line / air tool application.
+If it is a filter that contains a general-purpose element, and the NPT port size is the same inch size of the airline, usually you will be OK with using that filter in a typical airline/air tool application.

-If in doubt, locate the vendor / manufacturer / model number information on the filter head or housing, and contact the vendor for flow ratings for that unit.
+If in doubt, locate the vendor/manufacturer/model number information on the filter head or housing, and contact the vendor for flow ratings for that unit.